 3A 4B 5C

-However, what’s also remarkable is that this small step reduced our code from twelve characters to merely six, which is a reduction of 50 percent.
+However, what’s also remarkable is that this small step reduced the code example from twelve characters to merely six.
+That’s a reduction of 50 percent!

 While that’s not actually how Gzip works, the idea behind it is very similar if much more complex.

-Yet, on the very basic level, Gzip is nothing but a library for compressing and decompressing data and it works especially well for text-based content like lines of code.
+On the very basic level, Gzip is nothing but a library for compressing and decompressing data and it works especially well for text-based content like lines of code.
 In fact, the algorithm can reduce the size of HTML, CSS, and JavaScript files by as much as 70 to 90 percent.

 Since all modern browsers not only support Gzip but will actually request it automatically, this makes compression a fool-proof method to speed up your WordPress website.